Anku5hk/Programmers_guide_to_Python/book.md

 get, set and delete are O(1). </br>
 iteration is O(n).
 ### <strong>3.4 Set</strong>
-* Are unordered collections of non repeating sequences of immutable items.
+* Are unordered collections of non repeating sequences of items.
 Similar to dictionary, *set* is mutable, iterable, but Indexing/Slicing doesn't work.
-* Items/Members inside a *set* should be hashable (must have a *\_\_hash\_\_()* method), its hash value must never change during its lifetime. *int*, *float*, *str* & *tuple* (with hashable items in them) are hashable.
+* Items/Members inside a *set* should be hashable (similar to keys of dictionaries), that object must have a *\_\_hash\_\_()* method in its class.
+All immutable objects are valid members of a *set*.
+For example, *int*, *float*, *str* & *tuple* etc are all hashables.
 This behaviour allows sets to check if a particular object is unique from other members and also to perform operations like intersection, union.
-* Sets are used to maintain unique values and in membership testing i.e check if the variable is already present in the *set*.
+* Sets are used to maintain unique values and in membership testing i.e check if the variable is already present in a *set*.
 Like in BFS/DFS algorithms for checking visited nodes.
 * Creating a *set*.
 ```Python
 # insert values inside '{}' brackets